Garlic Growing 101 -Beginners

 Plant the Cloves

 Once your bulbs are separated into cloves, they’re ready for planting.
 Plant in the fall, before the first frost.
-Garlic cloves can vary considerably in length from a quarter inch to an inchor more (0.6 to 2.5 centimetres), so it’s recommended to use a planting depth that’s relative to the length of the clove.
-Use a trowel to dig a hole at a depth of three to four times thelength of the clove.
+Garlic cloves can vary considerably in length from a quarter inch to an inch or more (0.6 to 2.5 cm), so it’s recommended to use a planting depth that’s relative to the of the clove.
+Use a trowel to dig a hole at a depth of three to four times the length of the clove.
 Place the clove in the hole, pointy end facing up and flat end down, and cover with soil.
 Soil depth is measured from soil surface to tip of the clove.

 In heavy and clay soil, plant at three times the length of the clove.
 In loose or sandy soil, plant deeper—four times the clove length.
-Plant each clove six inches (fifteencentimetres) apart.
+Plant each clove six inches (15 cm) apart.
 Pat soil firmly.
-Plant rows at a distance of ten inches (twenty-five centimetres) between rows.
-Plant in straight rows, as this makes it easier to weed in thespring if using a hoe or mechanical weeder.
+Plant rows at a distance of ten inches (25 cm) between rows.
+Plant in straight rows, as this makes it easier to weed in the spring if you are using a hoe or mechanical weeder.

 Plant garlic in straight rows to make weeding easier.
 Courtesy of Toronto Garlic Festival.